JoyceOkh98/Carrie-s-Fashion-Store-Men-and-Women-s-Fashion-Hub-Analysis-Report-for-Year-2019/README.md

 - Previous purchase
 - Frequency of purchase
 Dependent
 - Purchase Amount

-Industry context and Stakeholders
+Industry context and Stakeholders:
 This project is linked to the Clothing/Fashion Industry and its stakeholders are the Store owner and Sales persons.

 Potential-Analysis Questions: